Christoph33one/post-plan-travel/README.md

 -  As a user I can view all the content on all screen sizes and to its responsive functions

 ---
+### Create a travel post
+- As a user I can easily view a Navigation point to the page for adding a travel post.
+- I can see an early to follow form with well written text to follow when writing a post.
+- I can write a title, description, location and a caption.
+- When doing more than the required amount of letters, I will be returned a message to notify me to make corrections with my text length.
+- I can upload is images by clicking on the upload icon which returns me my files.
+- I can view a submit button and a cancel button.
+- Once my post is submitted, I am redirected to the posts page to view my post.
+- If I decide to cancel my post, and click the cable button, I am returned to the landing page.
+---

 ### Travel plan page
 TRAVEL PLAN PAGE